 Subledgers allow you to segregate balances by funds flow or for each of your customers.
 There are two types of subledgers you can create:

-in the transfer request.
-Orum will automatically debit or credit the appropriate subledger balance.
+To initiate a transfer associated with a subledger, include the subledger_reference_id in the transfer request and we’ll automatically debit or credit the appropriate subledger balance.

 Funds allocated to a subledger are reserved exclusively for that subledger’s use.
 To fund a subledger associated with a verified person or business, initiate a from your enterprise balance.
 You can also transfer to your enterprise account from a subledger in the same way — via a book transfer.